 - When the properties of a list item or file are changed.

 - When a file is opened, edited, and saved.
 A version is created when you first click Save.
 It retains the new version number for the duration of the current editing session, even though you might save it several times.
 When you close it and then reopen it for another editing session, another version is created.

-- During co-authoring of a document, when a different user begins working on the document or when a user clicks save to upload changes to the library.
+- When, during co-authoring of a document, a different user begins working on the document.
 The default time period for creating new versions during co-authoring is 30 minutes, but an administrator can change that setting.

 There can be up to three current versions of a file at any given time: the checked-out version, the latest minor or draft version, and the latest published or major version.
 All other versions are considered historical versions.
 Some current versions are only visible to users who have permissions to view them.

 Some organizations track both major and minor versions of files in their libraries.
 Others only track the major versions.
 When only the major versions are tracked, it is referred to as “simple versioning.”
 Minor versions can be configured in libraries.
 Major versions are identified by whole numbers; minor versions are identified by decimal numbers.
 A major version number, for example, is 5.0.
 The first minor version of that file will be numbered 5.1.